giorio/PHPGamification/README.md

 # Using

-In sample folder you can see a sample intuitive code.
+In /sample/ folder you can see a simple intuitive code.
 It must be you start point to use PHPGamification.

 ## Setup your gamification rules